 files property

-General

-A run object SHOULD contain a property named files whose value is an object (§3.6) each of whose properties represents a file relevant to the run.
+A run object SHOULD contain a property named files whose value is an array of file objects (§3.20) each of which represents a file relevant to the run.

-The object specified by the files property SHOULD contain properties representing at least those files in which results were detected, but it MAY contain properties representing all files examined by the tool (whether or not results were detected in those files), or any subset of those files.
+The array SHOULD contain elements representing at least those files in which results were detected, but it MAY contain elements representing all files examined by the tool (whether or not results were detected in those files), or any subset of those files.
 It MAY also include other files relevant to the run, such as attachments (§3.16.5, §3.21.19).

 NOTE: file objects contain information that is useful for viewers.
 Viewers will be able to provide the most information to users if the files property is present and contains information for every file in which results were detected.